Knowing What You Cannot Explain: Learning to Reject Low-Quality Explanations: Explanation quality metrics

-\paragraph{Other human-side metrics.} \textit{\textbf{Understandability}} measures whether an explanation is easy to comprehend for the human~\cite{lopes2022xai}.
-The rationale behind this metric is to examine whether the explanations facilitate the user's understanding of the model's decisions~\citep{dieber2022novel}. \textit{\textbf{Plausibility}} is high if $\vz$ matches the ground-truth explanation $\vz^*$, assuming the latter exists and is unique.
+\textbf{Other human-side metrics.} \textit{\textbf{Understandability}} measures whether an explanation is easy to comprehend for the human~\cite{lopes2022xai}.
+The rationale behind this metric is to examine whether the explanations facilitate the user's understanding of the model's decisions~\cite{dieber2022novel}. \textit{\textbf{Plausibility}} is high if $\vz$ matches the ground-truth explanation $\vz^*$, assuming the latter exists and is unique~\cite{naveed2024overview,jin2024evaluating}.
 Depending on the model's behavior and structure of the underlying learning problem, the model's reasoning may or may not reflect the ground-truth explanation $\vz^*$.
-Our approach implicitly addresses both metrics.
-The user's rating depends on how understandable the explanation is, \ie users tend to assign low scores to explanations they find difficult to interpret.
-Furthermore, the per-feature feedback we collect encourages users to identify features that substantially deviate from their expectations, thereby aligning the underlying ground truth.